MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 ms.author: shjais
 ---

-# Meeting preparation card in Microsoft 365 Copilot (preview)
+# Prepare for your upcoming meetings in Microsoft 365 Copilot (preview)

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The meeting preparation card in Microsoft 365 Copilot helps you enter every customer meeting with confidence and the right information.
-It combines AI-generated insights, CRM data, and recent communications into a single, easy-to-read card.
-This card appears directly alongside [Sales Chat](use-sales-chat.md), so you can quickly ask follow-up questions or dig deeper—without leaving your workflow.
+It shows AI-generated insights, CRM data, and recent communications into a single, easy-to-read view that is embedded alongside [Sales Chat](use-sales-chat.md), so you can quickly ask follow-up questions or dig deeper—without leaving your workflow.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]